kasperfm/neostart/README.md

 - Random beautiful background images from unsplash.
 - Fast search on your favorite websites.
 - A fancy clock.
-- Temperature display of the weather on your location.
+- Weather temperature display on your location.
 - Display friendly quotes depending on the time.

 And it can all be customized!